Overview of Mediation and Binding Arbitration

 This program is offered as a public service by The Missouri Bar.
 The program is designed to assist clients who question the amount or reasonableness of a fee charged by their lawyer for legal services.
 While only clients may file the complaint petition with the program, lawyers may suggest this program to their clients as an alternative to resolve disputes over fees.
 Participation in the program is voluntary.

-The Missouri Bar program accepts fee dispute resolution cases from throughout the State of Missouri with the exception of the Kansas City area.
+The Missouri Bar program accepts fee dispute resolution cases from throughout the State of Missouri with the exception of Kansas City.
 The Kansas City Metropolitan Bar Association sponsors a similar program and should be contacted if the dispute concerns a lawyer that practices in this area.
-The amount in dispute must be at least $500.00.
-Cases are normally accepted up to two years from the date the legal matter was concluded.
-However, the Committee, in its discretion, may accept cases beyond that time frame.

 There is no charge to either the lawyer or client for using the Fee Dispute Resolution Program unless another lawyer or a court reporter is hired.

 The mediators and arbitrators are volunteers from throughout the state serving the general public in recognition of this public service program.
-They are lawyers and other non-lawyer professional persons who have experience or who have completed training in the areas of mediation and arbitration.
+They are lawyers and other non-lawyer professional persons who have experience and have completed training in the areas of mediation and arbitration.